 Now that we’ve explored some of the best directory options available, the question is, if a business is not listed in the right places, is it failing to maximise its profitability by missing out on customers?
 The answer is almost certainly yes.
 At the very least, a local business’ SEO performance will surely be suffering by not being listed on major directories, so claiming these is a must.

 We know all of the leading listing platforms inside out, as well as a few that many people wouldn’t consider.
 We can help you create the ideal combination of listings and make sure that your profiles are in great shape.
-We'll take care of reviews and check location details, and take advantage of whatever SEO tools the listing sites provide.
+We’ll take care of reviews, check location details, and take advantage of whatever SEO tools the listing sites provide.
 So, get in touch and talk to our team.
 Now is a great time to start harnessing the power of the web to drive local traffic to your website and physical locations.
 Business listings directories are a key part of the mix.